 Critical Team Interventions

 Sometimes a project team is just not functioning well enough and this can put the project at risk.
 Bringing the management team together to review what is happening and to agree a way forward is a constructive way of resolving the conflict.
 We have successfully supported project teams to get back on track with communication and productivity.

 It is vital that action plans get implemented.
 Providing regular feedback and coaching to your team members or leaders will support the process so you move from talking about collaboration to actually doing it.
 Our facilitators can support by running project retrospectives and peer to peer consultancy sessions (these can be run both on line and face to face)

-Working collaboratively does not always go as planned and having a neutral facilitator run a "lessons learnt" session will rebuild trust in the process and make sure that your project will go forward in a positive manner.
-We can also coach and support the development of collaborative skills in your team
+Working collaboratively does not always go as planned, and having a neutral facilitator run a "lessons learnt" session will rebuild trust in the process and make sure that your project will go forward positively.

 How We Help

-As professional facilitators we know how to encourage dialogue between a range of different stakeholders so that views are heard in a respectful manner that allows the group to evolve and work together.
+As professional facilitators, we know how to encourage dialogue so that views are heard respectfully that allows the group to evolve and work together.